Skip to content

 Resources and Reporting Options

 Gavilan College is committed to creating and maintaining a community where all individuals who participate in College programs can do so in an atmosphere free from violence, harassment, discrimination, exploitation, and intimidation.
-Every member of the community should be aware that the College prohibits all forms of gender discrimination, including sexual harassment, sexual assault, dating violence, domestic violence, stalking, and retaliation.
+Every member of the community should be aware that the College prohibits all forms of gender discrimination, including sexual harassment, sexual assault, dating violence, domestic violence, stalking, retaliation, and harassment or violence based on sexual orientation, gender identity, gender expression, pregnancy or parenting.
 Such behavior violates federal and state law as well as College policies.

 Resources and reporting options are available to anyone (students, staff, and faculty) who may have experienced sexual harassment, sexual assault, dating violence, domestic violence, stalking, or any other form of gender discrimination.